mesalock-linux/mesapy/README.md

 ## Formal Verification

-There are still few lines of C code in RPython translator/JIT and its libraries which are difficult to eliminate.
-For these code, we still want to guarantee its memory safety, by utilizing formal verification method.
-We utilize three state-of-the-art verification tools, Seahorn, Smack, and TIS to prove conclusively that the memory safety issues can never occur, which includes:
+There are still few lines of C code left in RPython translator/JIT and its libraries which are difficult to eliminate.
+For these code, we still want to guarantee its memory safety, by utilizing formal verification methods.
+We use three state-of-the-art verification tools, Seahorn, Smack, and TIS (TrustInSoft) to prove conclusively that the memory safety issues can never occur, which includes:

   - Buffer overflow
   - Buffer over-read
   - Null pointer dereference
   - Memory leak

-We have verified code in RPython translator, and the results are in the verification directory.
+We have verified code in RPython translator, and the verification results are illustrated in the verification directory.
+We are also working on a technical report to present our findings.
+The draft (which is still WIP) can be found here.

 The detailed instructions and additional mocks are also included in each tool's separate directory.
 You can easily reproduce the verification process.
 You are welcome to contribute mocks and help us to verify files in the todo list.

 # Contributing